- Send with Email

 Children sometimes flee their country of origin with their parents, other relatives or unaccompanied, for fear of persecution, displaced by war, or to escape from abusive environments or extreme poverty; occasionally they flee trafficking or sexual or labour exploitation.
 Among these children, those separated from both parents, or from their previous legal or customary primary care-giver are particularly vulnerable as they have often lost what is most familiar: parents, home, country, family, school, friends, language and culture.
 In accordance with their international obligations to respect, protect and promote children's rights, EU Member States should provide the best possible support to these children.

-The fieldwork research for the project has been carried out by the IOM in 12 EU Member States: Austria, Belgium, Cyprus, France, Hungary, Italy, Malta, the Netherlands, Poland, Spain, Sweden and the United Kingdom.
+The fieldwork research for the project was carried out by the IOM in 12 EU Member States: Austria, Belgium, Cyprus, France, Hungary, Italy, Malta, the Netherlands, Poland, Spain, Sweden and the United Kingdom.